For a full summary of the RTI judgment, visit SC Observer.

 An immediate concern that arises is whether CPIOs are adequately equipped to assess what is in the larger public interest.
 While the judgment does provide guidelines, they require a high degree of judicial expertise as they entail constitutional interpretation.
 In particular, they require CPIOs to weigh competing fundamental rights claims against each other.
 For example, when deciding whether to restrict the fundamental right to privacy for the sake of the larger public interest, the CPIO must apply the test of proportionality laid out in K.S.
 Puttaswamy.
 Is it reasonable to expect a quasi-judicial officer to apply this test?

-This potential conflict between CPIO and public authority is exacerbated when one considers who receives RTI requests on behalf of the Court.
+This potential conflict between CPIO and public authority is exacerbated when one considers that it is the CPIO who first receives RTI requests on behalf of the Court.
 After all, the Court’s discretionary power to decide if an exemption applies, only comes into effect if an exemption is first attracted.
 The question becomes who decides whether an exemption provision is attracted.
 The CPIO appears to decide.
 Citizens must file RTI requests to the CPIO.
 So if the CPIO does not think an exemption provision is attracted, then the CPIO may never bring the request before a relevant officer of the public authority.
 The Court’s judgment appears to agree with this: ‘the PIO comes to the conclusion that any of the exemption clauses is applicable’ (para.
 27).
 This creates the possibility that the CPIO could mistakenly disclose information, which the public authority later finds should have been exempted.
 Inherently, this creates a conflict between who has the authority to adjudicate over exemptions.

 Hence, while the judgment has clarified the scope of the RTI Act with respect to the Chief Justice’s Office, it has also introduced new confusions.
 On the one hand, it allows the Court to apply its discretion in deciding what is in the larger public interest.
 At the same time, it requires CPIOs to engage in reasoned constitutional interpretation, while divesting them of the power to disclose information.
 To clarify how RTI exemptions are to be dealt with, the Court should produce a clear set of rules to address how RTI requests are processed, in particular with respect to Section 8(1) of the Act.
 Else, inconsistent RTI disclosures may follow suit.